-As the previous lease for our corporate headquarters located at 1051 Hillsdale Boulevard, Foster City, California expired in October 2010, we entered into a new lease agreement in February 2010 for approximately 63,998 square feet of office space located at 950 Tower Lane, Foster City, California.
+We entered into a lease agreement in February 2010 for approximately 63,998 square feet of office space located at 950 Tower Lane, Foster City, California.
 The term of the lease began on November 1, 2010 and expires on October 31, 2018.
-The monthly base rent was abated for the first 12 calendar months under the lease.
-Thereafter the base rent is \$118,000 through the 24th calendar month of the term of the lease, after which the monthly base rent will increase to \$182,000 for the subsequent 12 months.
-In the following years the monthly base rent will increase approximately 3% after each 12-month anniversary during the term of the lease, including any extensions under our options to extend.
+The monthly base rent was abated for the first 12 calendar months under the lease, and will remain at \$0.1 million through the 24th calendar month of the term of the lease.
+After this 24 month period, monthly base rent will increase to \$0.2 million for the subsequent 12 months and then increase approximately 3% after each 12-month anniversary during the remaining term, including any extensions under our options to extend.
 We have two options to extend the term of the lease for one additional year for each option following the expiration date of the lease or renewal term, as applicable.